NessEFC/interview-questions/technical-conceptual-questions/ruby.md

 What are rubygems?
 Any favorites not including rails?
 Any that you've worked on personally?

 What is your favorite api resource for ruby?

+How would you declare and use a constructor in Ruby?

+How does a symbol differ from a string?

+How and when would you declare a Global Variable?

+How would you create getter and setter methods in Ruby?

+Describe the difference between class and instance variables?

+Explain the difference between a has_one and belongs_to association

+Explain a polymorphic association

+Explain what functional testing is